When encoding PHP objects as JSON, all public properties of that object will be encoded in a JSON object.

 Decoding JSON objects poses an additional difficulty, however, since Javascript objects correspond most closely to PHP's associative array.
 Some suggest that a class identifier should be passed, and an object instance of that class should be created and populated with the key/value pairs of the JSON object; others feel this could pose a substantial security risk.

-will decode JSON objects
+By default, Zend_Json will decode JSON objects

 as associative arrays.
 However, if you desire an object returned, you can specify this: